Polestar 2 300kW Pilot Plus 78kWh Dual motor 5dr 4WD Auto

-We don’t need to labour the point that the original Long Range Dual Motor is a quick car.
-Despite the weight, having 487lb ft instantly supplied to all four wheels pelts the Polestar 2 along with ease, seeing off 0-62mph in 4.7 seconds and curiously maxing at 127mph, not Volvo’s 112mph limit.
+Then there’s the Long Range Dual Motor, which, despite the weight, having 487lb ft instantly supplied to all four wheels pelts the Polestar 2 along with ease, seeing off 0-62mph in 4.7 seconds and curiously maxing at 127mph, not Volvo’s 112mph limit.

 The 2’s simplicity is a joy.
 There aren’t any powertrain modes.
 You can put the traction control in a halfway-house ‘Sport’ mode, and toggle steering weight, but that’s about it.
 There isn’t even a starter button.
 Just climb in (the keyless entry is flawless, though the key is a naff lump of lightweight plastic), prod the brake, and the car’s awake and ready to set off immediately.
 At journey’s end, select Park and exit the car, as it puts itself to sleep.
 After that, having to turn keys and press buttons to rouse a vehicle seems utterly Victorian.

 The tantalisingly named Performance Pack is a £5,000 option for the Long Range Dual Motor only (as we ran as a long termer), bringing adjustable Öhlins dampers, Brembo brakes, some extra power for 0-62mph in 4.4 seconds and gold garnish.
 Not actual carats, just a golden finish to the calipers and seatbelts, which sounds as tasteful as a downtown Dubai skyscraper but, trust us, actually works nicely.
 The 20-inch forged wheels are especially handsome.

 The brakes are adequate, given they’ve got such a pudding to rein in, but the pedal feel isn’t the best – it’s a bit dead underfoot.
 Happily, the regen effect is so well-judged in its ‘Normal’ setting that the 2 becomes a one-pedal car.
 You can turn down the regen effect, or delete it completely, via a vivid touchscreen menu.